 The pre-transplant evaluation is performed to make sure you are physically able to undergo a transplant.
 The evaluation helps the Transplant Team identify and treat any potential problems before the transplant, as well as avoid potential complications after the transplant.

 The day of your screening appointment

-Your screening appointment day will begin with a series of breathing tests, discussion of your medical history and a physical examination.
-You also will meet with members of the Lung Transplant Team, including the pulmonologist, transplant coordinator, financial coordinator and social worker.
+Your screening appointment day will begin with a series of breathing tests, discussion of your medical history, and a physical examination.
+You will also meet with members of the Lung Transplant Team, including the pulmonologist, transplant coordinator, financial coordinator, and social worker.

 You might have to answer similar questions with each team member.
 Please be patient.
 Although the questions are similar, each specialist is concerned with a specific aspect of your health and will gain a different perspective of your lung disease.